You’re on the most magnificent beach in the world.

 To be truly effective and all singing, all dancing, the marketing funnel needs to have strong, powerful copy at every single step.

-From top of the funnel PPC ads and social media posts to bottom of the funnel drip campaign emails and landing page conversion copy – everything needs to be put through the 13 Lenses Methodology.
+From top-of-the-funnel PPC ads and social media posts to bottom-of-the-funnel drip campaign emails and landing page conversion copy, everything needs to be put through the 13 Lenses©.

 Then you can be confident that your copy and content is as powerful as your brand needs it to be.

-And the cumulative effect and ROI of sharpening your words at every step of the funnel will be downright spectacular.
+And the cumulative effect and ROI of sharpening your words at every stage of the funnel will be downright spectacular.